furkaancetiin/RecapCarProject/README.md

 * [Contributions](#contributions)
 * [Contact](#contact)
 ## General Info
 The project consists of 6 layers: Core, Entities, DataAccess, Business, Console UI and WebAPI.
-Developed with .Net Core 3.1 library.
+Developed with .Net Core 3.1.
 ## Setup

  - Press the `Win+R` " keys on your keyboard.
 Type `cmd` in the window